-CFO is the official abbreviation for Chief Finance Officer in a company and is usually ranked just below CEO (Chief Executive Officer).
-With the skills of a CFO, he or she not only control and manage everything related to finance in the company but are also prominent at managing the day to day business operations and product pricing, along with a sense of other activities such as marketing, advertising, human resources, etc.
+CFO stands for Chief Finance Officer and is a high-ranking executive in a company, typically reporting directly to the CEO.
+With the skills of a CFO, he or she not only controls and manage everything related to finance in the company but are also prominent at managing the day-to-day business operations and product pricing, along with a sense of other activities such as marketing, advertising, human resources, etc.

 The controller is more of a Chief Accountant, and this person reports to the CFO of a company.
-The controller’s duties involve managing the day to day finances of the business while coordinating the income and expenses.
-While some organizations combine or merge the two roles, a business with scale and size has a need for both the roles separately, as they serve dedicated functions.
+The controller’s duties involve managing the day-to-day finances of the business while coordinating income and expenses.
+Large organizations require separate roles for accounting and finance functions, as they have distinct responsibilities and cannot be effectively combined.

 Who is CFO?
 (Chief Finance Officer)

-In terms of skillsets, a CFO’s skills may be the same as a Controller, but a CFO must be certainly involved with both, the business and the numbers from an early stage.
-A CFO needs to develop a deep understanding of the synchronization between numbers and business operations, so as to have a pulse of the functioning of all the departments and keep the entire structure of the business well-oiled and smoothly functioning.
+In terms of skillsets, a CFO’s skills may be the same as a Controller, but a CFO must be certainly involved with both the business and the numbers from an early stage.
+In addition to developing a deep understanding of the synchronization between numbers and business operations, a CFO needs to have a pulse of the functioning of all the departments and keep the entire structure of the business well-oiled and smoothly functioning.

-The CFO reviews past financial reports and has the critical responsibility of managing the business’s various risks and yet growing in a targeted manner in the future.
-Some day to day activities of the CFO include the tasks of financial analysis, forecasting, finalizing financing, fund management, planning, implementing, strategizing, and coaching the rest of the finance team.
+The CFO reviews financial reports, manages risks, and targets future growth.
+Some day-to-day activities of the CFO include financial analysis, forecasting, finalizing financing, fund management, planning, implementing, strategizing, and coaching the rest of the finance team.

-As mentioned earlier, Controller is more like the Chief Accountant of the organization, and hence needs to have sound professional experience in the field of accounting and financial reporting.
-The controller is usually responsible for maintaining the accounting books in order and continuously evaluating past performance and deriving lessons that could assist in the future.
+The controller serves as the organization’s Chief Accountant and requires strong professional experience in accounting and financial reporting.
+They are usually responsible for maintaining the accounting books in order, continuously evaluating past performance, and deriving lessons that could assist in the future.

 The entire accounting department reports to the Controller.
 He or she is responsible for assigning duties to every department within accounting, and hence responsible for accounting, budgeting, compliance, generating reports, ensuring accuracy in the reports, analyzing data, and giving these reports and models to the CFO for decision making.